wiltruong/portfolio_v1/_posts/0001-01-03-pressstart.md

 ### The final product

 Our solution was a simple and easy way of recommending a new player games based on their criteria.
 An onboarding process was made to ease in the user to the app and to tailor their preferences.
 The UI is centered around cards and minimalism, which results in a focus on the game and information shown.
+I also took the concept of "familiarity" like what game UI does by using familiar elements in other games to provide familiarity to the player.
+I applied this here with making it feel very “iOS like”, so the layout and type are familiar, so it creates less load on the mind and easy to follow.

 [![1](/images/posts/strt2.png)](https://wilsontruong.com/images/posts/strt2.png)